 5 Things Investors Wish Sellers Knew

-This is where most home owners go wrong.
-They have lived in the home for so long they cannot be objective about the homes appearance, relative to today’s trends, and the homes value.
-Assessing a homes value is an objective process that is made by gathering comparable sales data and analyzing local market trends.
+This is where most homeowners go wrong.
+They have lived in the home for so long that they cannot be objective about the home’s appearance, relative to today’s trends, and the value of the home.
+Assessing a home’s value is an objective process that is made by gathering comparable sales data and analyzing local market trends.

-To come up with an opinion of Fair Market Value for any home, an investor, buyer, agent, or appraiser will find 3 comparable homes that have sold in your area, preferably within he last 6 months, but no later than 1 year.
-According to best practices they will find homes similar to yours in size, appearance, age, style, and condition.
+To come up with an opinion of Fair Market Value for any home, an investor, buyer, agent, or appraiser will find 3 comparable homes that have sold in your area, preferably within the last 6 months, but no later than 1 year.
+According to best practices, they will find homes similar to yours in size, appearance, age, style, and condition.

-Once suitable comps are found, there are some different methodologies on evaluating them,.
-I will not go into the methodologies of evaluating comps in this article.
+Once suitable comps are found, there are some different methodologies for evaluating them, I will not go into the methodologies of evaluating comps in this article.
 Almost all investors, as well as agents, will pull comps for a property before making a written offer.

 After Repair Value & Discounting